JolleJolles/pirecorder/docs/2-installing-pirecorder.md

 pip install pirecorder
 ```

-This command will also install the majority of dependencies, which include `pandas`, `numpy`, and my `pythutils` package [link](https://github.com/jollejolles/pythutils).
+This command will also install the majority of dependencies, which include `numpy` and my `pythutils` package [link](https://github.com/jollejolles/pythutils).
 One of the main dependencies, `picamera` should already be installed by default.
 If it is not, follow the simple steps [here](https://picamera.readthedocs.io/en/release-1.13/install.html).

 `OpenCV` is a dependency that needs to be manually installed.
 Follow my 5min guide for Mac, ubuntu and raspberry pi [here](other/install-opencv.md).
 And if you plan on using the converter functionality then you will additionally need to install `FFmpeg`.
 Click [here](other/install-ffmpeg-raspberry-pi.md) for my guide to install it on raspberry pi and [here](other/install-ffmpeg-osx.md) for my guide to install it on OS X.